dhruvmoradiya69/git_practice/README.md

 # GIT FOR DEVOPS

-this is simple git command.
+This is a simple guide to Git commands.

+Copy and paste the commands to practice them effectively.